jidafan/Data-Analyst-Portfolio/README.md

 ## **[NBA MVP Prediction](https://github.com/jidafan/nba-prediction-mvp)**

 **Description**: The objective of this project is to use historical data sourced from [Basketball Reference](https://www.basketball-reference.com/) from the 1990 season to the 2023 season to predict the MVP in each NBA season.
+This project solely uses **Python** and employs **Jupyter Notebook** as the IDE.

 **Code**: [Web Scraping Code](https://github.com/jidafan/nba-prediction-mvp/blob/main/web_scraping.ipynb), [Data Cleaning Code](https://github.com/jidafan/nba-prediction-mvp/blob/main/data_cleaning.ipynb), and [Prediction Code](https://github.com/jidafan/nba-prediction-mvp/blob/main/prediction.ipynb)